September 17th 2017 – By: William Larsen – Civilians News – “News For All Views”

 But what is an “opioid?”
 Specifically?

-Opioid(s) – Some of the most commonly abused prescription drugs, including drugs such as; codeine…..
+Opioid(s) – Some of the most commonly abused prescription drugs, including; codeine…..
 Tylenol (1, 2, 3 and 4), hydromorphone (Dilaudid), oxycodone (OxyContin, Percocet, Percodan), morphine and others.
-Also, due to drug abuse, opioids are cautiously prescribed for chronic pain.
+Prescription drugs, often prescribed as pain treatment.

 Now with that being said;